Shakirovrrr/NTI-Neurotech-2017-2nd-stage/README.md

 Solutions for 3rd part.
 Not solved or solved incorrectly.

 ## dataprep.py
-Contains methods for loading and preparing EEG-data (adapted for current contest tasks).
+Contains methods for loading and preparing EEG data (adapted for current contest tasks).

 ## helping.py
 Contains helping methods for data processing.